Table of Contents

 #7 Your Interior Design Virtual Assistant Can Assist With Personal To-Dos As Well

-• Find and schedule house cleaners
+• Find and schedule house cleaners, laundry services, etc.

 • Search and shop online for gifts, clothing, etc.